arut/nginx-dav-ext-module/README.rst

 - All currently held locks are kept in a list.
   Checking if an object is constrained by a lock requires O(n) operations.
   A huge number of simultaneously held locks may degrade performance.
-  Thus it is not recommended to have a large lock timeout.
+  Thus it is not recommended to have a large lock timeout which would increase the number of locks.

 Directives